yu-jingtian/github_tutorial/README.md

 - `git push`

-### Overview:
-- Add and commit are local
-- Push and pull are to Github

-## Branches: How you are supposed to use Git/Github (but I dont always tbh)
+## Branches: How you are supposed to use Git/Github (but I don't always tbh)
 What are branches for?
 - Main branch: Stuff you know works
 - Branches: Stuff you are working on, but don't want to mess up what you know already works